honhwa/Roslynator/docs/cli/doc-command.md

 **`[--include-inherited-interface-members]`**

 Indicates whether inherited interface members should be displayed in a list of members.
-Default values is `false`.

 **`[--omit-attribute-arguments]`**